Your Rights Under Consumer Protection Laws

 Speak with Our Houston Product Injury Attorneys About Your Case

 Are you ready to pursue a product liability claim against the company that caused you harm?
-Fibich, Leebron, Copeland & Briggs serves clients throughout all of South Texas and Louisiana.
+The Houston personal injury lawyers at Fibich, Leebron, Copeland & Briggs serve clients throughout all of South Texas and Louisiana.
 We also have a long-standing history of courtroom success, so you can trust that your case will be in capable hands when you turn to our firm for help with your case.

 Types of Product Liability Claims